domaindrivendev/Swashbuckle.WebApi/README.md

 ## Transitioning to Swashbuckle 5.0 ##

 This version of Swashbuckle makes the transition to Swagger 2.0.
-The 2.0 specification is significantly different to it's predecessor - 1.2 and forces several breaking changes to Swashbuckle's config. interface.
+The 2.0 specification is significantly different to its predecessor - 1.2 and forces several breaking changes to Swashbuckle's config. interface.
 If you're using Swashbuckle without any customizations, i.e. App_Start/SwaggerConfig.cs has never been modified, then you can overwrite it with the new version.
 The defaults are the same and so the swagger-ui should behave as before.

 \* If you have consumers of the raw Swagger document, you should ensure they can accept Swagger 2.0 before making the upgrade.